 There is actually some harmony.

-Despite the nations reputation for religious segregation, on the ground there is actually some degree of harmony between Israeli Jews and their Arab neighbours in many cities.
-In East Jerusalem for example the Arabic neighbourhood is a mere stone’s throw from the Western Wall.
-In many cities even Jewish neighbourhoods can hear the Islamic calls to prayer 4 times a day.
-Most people I met (whether Arab or Jewish) had utmost respect for their neighbours and hoped for a swift, peaceful resolution to the conflicts which have dogged the region for the last 60 years.
+Indeed, despite the nation’s reputation for religious segregation, on the ground, there is actually some degree of harmony between Israeli Jews and their Arab neighbors in many cities.
+In East Jerusalem, for example, the Arabic neighborhood is a mere stone’s throw from the Western Wall.
+In many cities, even Jewish neighborhoods can hear the Islamic calls to prayer 4 times a day.
+Most people I met (whether Arab or Jewish) had the utmost respect for their neighbours and hoped for a swift, peaceful resolution to the conflicts which have dogged the region for the last 60 years.

 Bacon is on the menu.

 Whilst Israel is the worlds only Jewish state, it is constitutionally secular which means that bacon, shell-fish and non-Kosher food is widely available for those who want it.
-Whilst it is illegal for Jews to keep pigs they can still eat them so the rearing and butchering therefore falls to the nations Arab’s who have found a booming market for swine flesh and and cured meats.
-Furthermore, not only is bacon available in Israel, but its actual amongst the best in the world.
+Whilst it is illegal for Jews to keep pigs they can still eat them so the rearing and butchering, therefore, falls to the nations Arab’s who have found a booming market for swine flesh and cured meats.
+Furthermore, not only is bacon available in Israel but its actual amongst the best in the world.

 Hitchhiking is alive and kicking.

-Even though inter-city busses are cheap and plentiful, Israeli’s still love to hitchhike.
-Hitchhiking is not seen as an usual, niche interest but rather is widespread, popular and perfectly normal way of getting around.
+Even though inter-city buses are cheap and plentiful, Israeli’s still love to hitchhike.
+Hitchhiking is not seen as an unusual, niche interest but rather is a widespread, popular and perfectly normal way of getting around.
 I guess this stems from the sense of community which the state works hard to foster in its inhabitants along with a pragmatic and trusting national psyche.
-At first it can seem strange and even amusing to see a black clad Orthodox Rabbi sticking his thump up by the roadside but even they do it!
+At first it can seem strange and even amusing to see a black-clad Orthodox Rabbi sticking his thump up by the roadside but even they do it!
 The longest I was kept waiting for a ride was twenty minutes and our driver even took us for lunch.